 By the way, if you are going to enlist your family, invest in quality products that are easy to use, like a good vacuum, mop, cloths, etc. Restaurant supply stores are a wonderful source for these.
 Make your home easy to clean.
-Dusting dozens of little angel figurines is a drag, so I put the ones I couldn’t part with behind glass.
+Dusting dozens of little figurines is a drag, so put the ones you can’t part with behind glass.

 Let everyone choose their own tasks.
 Some people may like dusting or hate vacuuming.
 Everyone is responsible for their own spaces.
 When picking up, put personal items on individual beds.
 Some kids will stow these neatly, others will sleep with them for weeks.

 A schedule might look like this, based on the traditional schedule you see embroidered on vintage dish towels: Monday: Wash Day ~ Tuesday: Ironing Day ~ Wednesday: Sewing Day ~ Thursday: Market Day ~ Friday: Cleaning Day ~ Saturday: Baking Day ~ Sunday: Day of Rest.
 Fun fact: Monday is also traditionally bean day because beans don’t need to be watched while you’re in the yard boiling water and such.